maxime-lair/maxime-lair/roadTo/os_concepts/sockets.md

 # Sockets

 Here we will study the different sockets available and how they function.
-We will try to implement some, and check the latency between local socket and multi-host ones.
+We will try to implement some, and check out how to monitor them.

 ## Definition